 The Jim V. Richerson Invertebrate Collection is a major scientific resource for the department and the university.
 It is available to students and visiting scientists.
 About 80,000 adult pinned specimens and about the same number of immature stages are housed in 30 museum cases.
 The collection emphasizes insects of the northern Chihuahuan Desert Region in Trans-Pecos Texas and includes especially fine assemblages of insects that live on or in range plants and insects that vector animal (including human) diseases.
-The orders Lepidoptera, Odonata, Orthoptera and Coleoptera have been curated and identified more extensively than other insect orders represented in the collection.
+The orders Lepidoptera, Odonata, Orthoptera and Coleoptera have been curated and identified more extensively than other insect orders represented in the collection, although a substantial collection of pollinators in the order Hymenoptera have been curated in recent years.
 Additionally, a robust collection of ectoparasitic arthropods of over 50,000 slide-mounted specimens is housed within the collection, helping to document the arthropod-vertebrate associations found both in the area and around the world.